The Story of Wear Down South

-The lure of employment opportunities in the London area has always guaranteed a sizeable contingent there of exiled Sunderland followers (and their properly “educated” children!)
-It was natural therefore that, after the formation of the Supporters’ Association in 1965, the first of its Associate Branches to be formed away from the North-East was the London Branch.
+The lure of the nation’s capital has always guaranteed a sizeable group of exiled Sunderland followers (and their properly ‘educated’ children!) and after the formation of the SAFC Supporters’ Association in 1965, it was natural that the first Associate Branch outside of the North-East would be the London Branch.

-One of its founder Life-Members, Ian Todd raided the Association membership list during the summer of 1966 and wrote to all with addresses in London and the Home Counties.
-The result was a meeting before the game at West Ham in February 1967, attended by about 50 potential members, a Club director and the parent body’s Chairman, at which the London Branch was inaugurated.
-A volunteer Steering Committee was formed and two weeks later the Branch ran its first coach trip to The Hawthorns.
+The branch was founded by Ian Todd after he contacted all of the SAFCSA’s members based in London and the Home Counties during the summer of 1966 (no data protection laws back then!).
+The London Branch was then inaugurated in a church hall before the game at West Ham in February 1967, with a meeting of about 50 potential members, a Club director and the Supporters’ Association Chairman.
+A volunteer Steering Committee was formed soon after, and two weeks later the Branch ran its first coach trip to The Hawthorns.

-Suffering only occasional dips linked to the fortunes of the team, the Branch has grown steadily over the years and, with over 700 members, is now the largest of the Associate Branches of the parent body and one of the largest such supporter groups in the capital supporting a provincial team.
-In 1974, the wide area from which it had attracted members was reflected in a change of name to the “London and Southern England Branch”.
-Since then former Branch members have been involved in the formation of the Peterborough, North Herts. and Sussex & Surrey supporter groups and close friendships and working relationships are maintained with them.
+Suffering only occasional dips linked to the fortunes of the team, the Branch grew steadily over the years.
+Today we have around 500 members and we’re proud to be not only the largest SAFCSA branch but also one of the largest supporter groups in the capital supporting a team from outside of London.
+In 1974, we updated the branch name to the ‘London and Southern England Branch’ to better represent our members beyond the M25.
+Since then, former Branch members have been involved in setting up the Peterborough, North Herts and Sussex & Surrey supporter groups, with close friendships and working relationships maintained with them to this day.

 For a number of years, the Branch was honoured to have Hertfordshire resident Charlie Hurley as its President.
 Today we are delighted to have the support of Steve Cram CBE in that role, and we are grateful to him for his attendance at several Branch functions over the years.